 Nuclear imaging is a branch of radiology that uses small, safe amounts of radioactive material to diagnose a variety of diseases, including cancer and heart disease.

-The expert staff at PinnacleHealth Imaging is trained in performing a wide array of nuclear imaging scans, including:
+Our expert staff is trained in performing a wide array of nuclear imaging scans, including:

 - VQ scans.
 A VQ (ventilation–perfusion) scan looks at air and blood flow in your lungs.